mphowardlab/mphowardlab.github.io/_members/chmel-emilio.md

   email: eac0178@auburn.edu
 ---

 Emilio joined the lab in 2026 as an undergraduate researcher.
-He and Benjamin are currently investigating the drying behavior of binary mixtures of particles using different solvent models.
+He and Benjamin are currently investigating drying behavior of binary mixtures of big and small particle suspension using different solvent models.